Description

 Applying this definition to our asset in some examples:

-• The ratio of annual return and downside deviation over 5 years of VanEck Vectors Egypt Index ETF is -0.55, which is lower, thus worse compared to the benchmark SPY (0.82) in the same period.
+• Looking at the excess return divided by the downside deviation of -0.55 in the last 5 years of VanEck Vectors Egypt Index ETF, we see it is relatively lower, thus worse in comparison to the benchmark SPY (0.79)

 Ulcer: